theapphiker/Word-search/README.md

 Word search: A simple app that allows a user to create a word search using the Streamlit GUI.
+The purpose of this project is to deploy a Streamlit app on AWS EC2 with Docker, Nginx, and HTTPS.

 <b>Getting Started</b>